Aichi 7th district

 Aichi 7th district (愛知県[第]7区, Aichi-ken-[dai-]nanaku) is a single-member constituency of the House of Representatives, the lower house of the national Diet of Japan.
 It covers the commuter and industrial towns northeast of Nagoya.
-The district consists of the cities of Ōbu, Owariasahi, Toyoake, Nisshin, Nagakute, Aichi District and parts of Seto City.
+The district consists of the cities of Ōbu, Owariasahi, Toyoake, Nisshin, Nagakute and Aichi District.
 As of 2016, 448,591 eligible voters were registered in the district.

-The district is currently represented by Junji Suzuki from Liberal Democratic Party.

 Background

 The commuter and industrial towns surrounding Nagoya have long been regarded as a bastion for anti-LDP forces and this district is no exception.
 The 7th district and its predecessors have continuously elected non-LDP members to the Diet.
 After the introduction of parallel voting and single-member districts in 1996, the district has only elected one LDP member, Junji Suzuki, who was elected in the LDP landslides of 2005, 2012, and 2021.